Somewhere Near Paterson

 Somewhere Near Paterson is a 2000 album by singer-songwriter Richard Shindell.
 It was Shindell's first album for Signature Sounds.
 It was also Shindell's first album following the album and tour performed with the collaboration, Cry Cry Cry.
-His band mates Lucy Kaplansky and Dar Williams join with him here on Buddy and Julie Miller's "My Love Will Follow You".
+His bandmates Lucy Kaplansky and Dar Williams join with him here on Buddy and Julie Miller's "My Love Will Follow You".